mchen046/rshell/README.md

 **1. `cat > eif`**

-Standalone commands similar to cat > eif that wait on user input results in a input stream that can only be terminated by the ctrl c signal.
-Since proper signal capturing has not been implemented, the only way for the user to exit the input stream is by inputting ctrl c.
-THowever, this also ends the rshell program.
+Standalone commands similar to cat > eif that wait on user input results in an input stream that can only be terminated by the ctrl c signal.
+Since proper signal capturing has not yet been implemented, the only way for the user to exit the input stream is by inputting ctrl c.
+However, this also ends the rshell program.

 **2. invalid commands after a valid command in a multiple pipes**